IDS6145-Fall2019/assignment1-wearteam/README.md

 # Part 1: Designing a Model - Subway System

 (remove: States your motivation clearly: why is it important / interesting to solve this problem?)
+As the world's population increases, consumption of resources also increases.
+In order to combat climate change, improve air quality and still serve people by transporting them, use of public transportation needs to increase.
+As public transportation use increases, the problem of queueing in subway systems becomes more severe.
+The number of queueing events and time spent on each event directly impact the experiences of passengers.

 (remove: Add real-world examples, if any)